-In order to use all of your data effectively, a coherent data architecture – build upon business requirements – is required.
-Too often we see data architectures being build with a set of capabilities “because they can”, not because “they’re needed”.
+In order to use all your data effectively, a coherent data architecture – build upon business requirements – is required.
+Too often, we see data architectures being build with a set of capabilities because “they can,” not because “they’re needed.”

-As many companies recognize the potential of going digital, some tend to rush into certain technologies without creating a coherent and overall AS/IS and TO/BE architecture plan first.
+As many companies recognise the potential of going digital, some tend to rush into certain technologies without creating a coherent and overall AS/IS and TO/BE architecture plan first.

 Closely related to Data Architecture is Data Modelling.

-As part of its Data Modelling services, Data Trust Associates works with clients to create end to end data models (Conceptual/Logical/Physical) based on best practices and industry standards.
-This helps to convert data into a reliable and much more usable state which brings adaptability, predictability and consistency to even the most varying of data environments.
+As part of its Data Modelling services, Data Trust Associates works with clients to create end-to-end data models (Conceptual/Logical/Physical) based on best practices and industry standards.
+This helps convert data into a reliable and much more usable state which brings adaptability, predictability, and consistency to even the most varying data environments.

-It’s crucial to understand the link between your business requirements and your data architecture at all time.
+It’s crucial to understand the link between your business requirements and data architecture at all time.

-Data Trust Associates brings clarity and guides you through this complex set of technologies using it’s proven approach and architecture models, enabling your company to maximise the value of all of your data and allowing you to differentiate from the competition.
+Data Trust Associates brings clarity and guides you through this complex set of technologies using its proven approach and architecture models, enabling your company to maximise the value of all your data and allowing you to differentiate from the competition.